 All children ages 12 months and older will be offered a healthy snack in the morning and afternoon and will receive a well-balanced lunch every day.
 If your child is a very picky eater or has strict dietary restrictions, please make arrangements to provide the appropriate food for your child.
 For infants (2-11 months), please bring milk and bottles and discuss your child’s eating habits with the caregivers.
 Deer Valley’s Children’s Center is a nut-free environment.

 Families may drop-off and pick up their children by entering the door marked “Deer Valley Academy,” closest to the main Children’s Center door of Snow Park Lodge, and using the security process shared on the first day of the program.
+Drop-offs should be no earlier than 8 a.m.
 Fifteen minute parking is available in the front of Snow Park Lodge at drop-off and pick-up times; plus, there are two designated parking spots by the building in the back parking lot for Academy drop-offs.
 It is important that arrival and pick-up times be closely observed.
+Parents should refrain from dropping off or picking up their children during Center quiet times between noon and 2 p.m.
 Children may feel awkward and uncomfortable when they arrive late or are picked up late.
 In the event of your late arrival due to circumstances beyond your control, please quietly escort your child into the classroom.
-Parents who pick up their child later than the scheduled time (5 p.m. regular care or 5:30 p.m. extended care) will be charged a late pick-up fee of $1.00 per minute.
+Parents who pick up their child later than the scheduled time (5 p.m. regular care or 5:30 p.m. extended care) will be charged a late pick-up fee of $2 per minute.
 If a late pick-up is inevitable, please notify us as soon as possible.

 Deer Valley Resort observes the Park City School District snow days or cancellations due to weather or health notices and will not be open on these days.